dspinellis/alexandria3k/_sources/dev-plugin.rst.txt

                 )

 * Add a small subset of the data in the `tests/data` directory.
-* Add unit tests in the `tests` directory.
+* Add unit tests in the `tests/data_sources` directory.
+* Add a motivating example in the `examples` directory.

 For data sources available in more complex forms you must also define

 * a virtual table data source `VTSource`,
 * a cursor to iterate over the records of each table,
 * and possibly a partitioning scheme to handle interrelated tables that are streamed concurrently (e.g. a work and its authors).